nvpatin/MAMBO/README.md

 The taxonomy tables should have ASVs as rows and taxonomy ranks in subsequent columns, which each rank in its own column.

-1. Import tables with rows as ASVs, columns as samples, and the first column as ASV labels
+1. In RStudio, import ASV and taxonomy tables
     ```
 asv.16s <- read.csv(file="mambotest/CANON_2018_data/Merged2018_16S_otu_filtered.csv")
 asv.18s <- read.csv(file="mambotest/CANON_2018_data/Merged2018_18S_otu_filtered.csv")